rachelcluke/mixology-society/README.md

     &nbsp;

 - On submission of the form, the page is redirected to a submission confirmation; this notifies the user that their details have been received.
-- Also, the user is informed that they can either wait for 5 seconds for the page to refresh back to the home section or click on the button to do so.
+- Also, the user is informed that they can either wait for 5 seconds for the page to refresh back to the home section or click on the 'button' to do so.
+- The 'button', which is actually a link changes color when hovered for improved user experience.
     \
     &nbsp;